vvarununnikrishnan/movie-review-app/README.md

 4. Use `npm start` to run the application.

 5. Use postman to test the application.
-The postman collection will be available at
+The postman collection and database will be available at postman-collection folder
-postman-collection folder